-ESG-related skills and competencies: Choice's Management Proxy Circular identifies the key skills of each Trustee.
-Four of Choice's Trustees have Environmental
+ESG-related skills and competencies:

-Four of Choice's Trustees have Environment and Social skillsets; six of Choice's Trustees have Governance-related skillsets.
+Choice's Management Proxy Circular identifies the key skills of each Trustee.
+Four of Choice's Trustees have Environmental and Social skillsets; six of Choice's Trustees have Governance-related skillsets.

 Audit Committee of the Board